 Rebecca Cosentino | Speech Pathologist

-Rebecca is the newest member of the Learning Links Speech Pathology team!
-She is a qualified Speech Pathologist, who has also completed the Bachelor of Psychological Science with Honours.
+Rebecca is a qualified Speech Pathologist, who has also completed the Bachelor of Psychological Science with Honours.
 Her Honours thesis investigated the relationship between sleep, behaviour and executive function in children with autism spectrum disorder.